 Setting of Care

 This randomized controlled trial had nurses on four hospital wards wear "do not interrupt" vests during medication administration.
-Compared to nurses on four wards who were not asked to wear vests, the rate of interruptions experienced by the control nurses were significantly reduced.
-However, nurses reported that the vests were time consuming and uncomfortable; less than half would support continuing the intervention.
+The rate of interruptions the intervention nurses experienced was compared to the rate in four control wards that did not have nurses wear vests.
+Although the intervention reduced non–medication-related interruptions, nurses reported that the vests were time consuming and uncomfortable; less than half would support continuing the intervention.
 This study demonstrates the need to design and test sustainable interventions to improve patient safety.